At Ecclesfield School, we recognise the importance of being a well-rounded individual and being valued member of the community.

 In KS4 there is an opportunity for students to gain a Health and Social Care qualification in OCR.
-Over the two years of study at Ecclesfield School, they will have a well rounded view of society, through our teaching strategies used to help pupils learn and progress.
-Allowing pupils to develop skills and knowledge where they can identify both positive and negative impacts situations can have on their health and wellbeing.
-Through using three tier vocabulary and making regular reference to previous work pupils will develop their literacy skills through coursework, as well as their interpersonal skills through real-life situations that will enrich pupils with knowledge of the society they live in and gain valuable knowledge of different cultures, values and beliefs.
+Over the two years of study at Ecclesfield School they will have gained a well rounded view of society, through our teaching strategies used to help pupils learn and progress.
+Allowing pupils to develop skills and knowledge where they can identify both positive and negative situations and how they can impact their own and others health and wellbeing.
+Through using three tier vocabulary and making regular reference to previous work pupils will develop their literacy skills and schema.
+As well developing this their interpersonal skills will also progress through real-life situations that will enrich pupils with knowledge of the society they live in and gain valuable knowledge of different cultures, values and beliefs.
 This will be done by integrating with the local community, guest speakers, and visiting post 16 opportunities.
 Spaced retrieval is used to help pupils know more and remember more in the form of starter activities, mini plenaries, end of lesson plenaries and both formal and informal assessment.